"The Queen Is Dead"

 Alain Delon from the 1964 film "L'insoumis" ("The Unvanquished").
 The USA cassette shows a cropped portion of the LP cover art instead of the whole artwork like everywhere else.
 The Spanish cassette has cropped and untinted artwork).
 A different photo of Delon (view left) is used on both sides of the LP's inner sleeve and inside the cd booklet.
 The UK Rough Trade cd booklet has the latter photo in pink.

-The Salford Lads Club photo from inside the LP (see left) was changed to a different one from the same sessions in CD reissues on Rough Trade and WEA.
+The Salford Lads Club photo from inside the LP (see left) was taken by Steve Wright.
+It was changed to a different one from the same session in CD reissues on Rough Trade and WEA.

 Etchings on vinyl: